DataDog/documentation/content/en/getting_started/integrations.md

 This is a guide for using integrations, for information about building a new integration, see the [Create a new integration][1] page.

 An integration, at the highest level, is when you assemble a unified system from units that are usually considered separately.
 At Datadog, you can use integrations to bring together all of the units of your infrastructure and gain insight into the unified system as a whole—you can see pieces individually and also how individual pieces are impacting the whole.
-Datadog's integrations use a Python class called `check` to define the typical metrics most people would want to monitor for that system.

-* Over 250 integrations are [officially listed][2], and supported in the [integrations core][3] (and more are always being added).
+* Over 250 Agent integrations are supported in the [integrations core][2].
-* Even more integrations have been built by our open source community, in [integrations extras][4].
+* Even more Agent integrations have been built by our open source community, in [integrations extras][3].
+* Find all available integrations on the [Integrations page in the app][4].
 * You can build your own integration using [Datadog API][5].
 * The Agent is [open source][6] and you can instrument your own if you'd like.
 * All incoming data is treated the same throughout Datadog.

+Datadog provides two main types of integrations:

+* Agent based integrations are installed with the Datadog Agent and use a Python class called `check` to define the metrics to collect.
+* Authentication (crawler) based integrations are set up in the [Datadog App][7] where you provide credentials for obtaining metrics with the API.

 It's best to start monitoring your projects as early in the development process as possible, but you can start at any stage.